 Slowly and Then All at Once, responding to these questions and more, weaves together photographs showing different forms of power involved in the unfolding ecological crisis—top down and bottom up, human and more-than-human—to convey a feeling of immersion and interconnection, a feeling of being caught up in this ongoing storm.

-We see pictures of climate protests, high-level climate diplomacy (inside UN climate conferences – COP 26, 27 and 28), and more personal images, a visual weather diary made during the artist’s daily life.
+We see pictures of climate protests, high-level climate diplomacy (inside UN climate conferences – COP 26, 27 and 28), and more personal images, a kind of visual weather diary made during daily life.
 Often composed of multiple panels, the images can be read simultaneously as scenes happening in front of us and as fragments—photographs taken in different moments and from different positions.
-They are continuous and disjointed, clear and uncertain, with a slippery quality that echoes the sensation of looking at the world from an ecological perspective; that moment
+They are continuous and disjointed, clear and uncertain, with a slippery quality that echoes the sensation of looking at the world from an ecological perspective; that moment in which we realise we are always already bound up with everything else and there is no way to fully distance ourselves from what is happening around us.

 < >